Azores: Emigration

 Since the 17th century, many Azoreans have emigrated, mainly to Brazil, Uruguay, the United States and Canada.
 Rhode Island and southeastern Massachusetts are the primary destination for Azorean emigrants.
 From 1921 to 1977, about 250,000 Azoreans immigrated to Rhode Island and Massachusetts.
+Many Azoreans established themselves in California in the 19th century.
 Northern California was the final destination for many of the Massachusetts immigrants who then moved on to the San Joaquin Valley, especially the city of Turlock.
+The tuna fishing industry drew a significant number of Azoreans to the Point Loma neighborhood of San Diego.
 In the late 19th century many Azoreans immigrated to the Hawaiian islands.
-The tuna fishing industry drew a significant number of Azoreans to the Point Loma neighborhood of San Diego.
 During the Great Recession of the early 21st century, Portugal was in a recession from 2011 until 2013, which resulted in high levels of unemployment across the mainland as well as the Azores.
 The Great Recession led to an increase of emigration from the Azores.

 Florianópolis and Porto Alegre in the Southern Region of Brazil were founded by Azoreans, who accounted for over half of Rio Grande do Sul and Santa Catarina's populations in the late 18th century.
 As late as 1960, mass immigration currents were registered to Brazil, and many were from the Azores.